fiberplane/mcp-lite/packages/core/README.md

 });
 ```

-See [packages/core/README.elicitation.md](./packages/core/README.elicitation.md) for distributed implementations.
+See [packages/core/README.elicitation.md](./packages/core/README.elicitation.md) for an implementation that uses an external KV store.

 ## `mcp-lite` Features

 ### Middleware

-`mcp-lite` lets you apply Express-style middleware to every request before it reaches a tool or prompt handler:
+`mcp-lite` lets you apply Hono-style middleware to every request before it reaches a tool or prompt handler:

 ```typescript
 // Logging